-In the first instance, the student should submit a complaint to the RTO identifying where the RTO has not met its requirements against the Consumer Guarantee, please refer to the Complaints and Appeals policy on page 61 for how to submit a complaint.
+In the first instance, the student should submit a complaint to the RTO identifying where the RTO has not met its requirements against the Consumer Guarantee, please refer to the Complaints and Appeals Policy on page 68 for how to submit a complaint.

-If a student believes that the RTO has failed to meet one or more of the consumer guarantees, he/she is entitled to a remedy - for example, a refund, a further service to rectify the problem and in some circumstances compensation for consequential loss.
-In line with the Complaints and Appeals process, the RTO will provide the appropriate remedy.
+If a student believes that the RTO has failed to meet one or more of the consumer guarantees, they are entitled to a remedy - for example, a refund, a further service to rectify the problem and in some circumstances compensation for consequential loss.
+In line with the complaints and appeals process, the RTO will provide the appropriate remedy.